 Bringing comfort, solidarity and hope to war refugees through music.

-As refugees arrive in increasing numbers in the Netherlands, Musicians without Borders is building a program of support and solidarity.
+As refugees arrive in increasing numbers in Europe, Musicians without Borders is building a program of support and solidarity.
 Our trainers and workshop leaders use the power of music to engage people living in emergency reception centers, building trust and connection among refugees, as well as with the local communities in which they are now located.
-The project in the Netherlands is a first step in a wider program to create connections between local musicians and refugees throughout Europe.
+Following our pilot project in the Netherlands, we’ve now expanded the Welcome Notes project to Italy and Germany and are focusing on providing training and creating connections between local musicians, organizations and refugee communities throughout Europe.

-We offer training for musicians who want to learn how to use music as a tool to support refugee children and adults.
-This training has been specially adapted from our advanced training course and will include supervised practical work at emergency reception centers.
-With this training, we offer musicians the necessary skills to lead music workshops for refugees in Dutch communities.
+We offer training for musicians, music teachers and workshop leaders from all cultural backgrounds who wish to increase their ability to use music as a tool to work towards the social inclusion and support of refugees and newcomers.
+This training has been specially adapted from our advanced training course and offers the necessary skills to lead music workshops with refugees in European communities.